neo-chem-synth-wave/literature/literature/2016/20161122_schneider_n_et_al.md

 What's What: The (Nearly) Definitive Guide to Reaction Role Assignment

 **Authors:**
-Schneider, N., Stiefl, N., and Landrum, G.A.
+Schneider, N., Stiefl, N., and Landrum, G.A. |
+Schneider, N. et al.

 **Publication Date:**
 2016/11/22